unitymakesus/clearlight/wp-content/plugins/contact-form-7-mailchimp-extension/readme.txt

 == Description ==

 Wordpress Extension For Mailchimp (Chimpmatic Lite).
-Integrate Contact Form 7 with [Mailchimp](https://chimpmatic.com).
-Automatically add form submissions to predetermined lists in Mailchimp, using Mailchimp's latest API.
-This Extension for Mailchimp supports multiple mailing lists and API Keys.
+Integrate Contact Form 7 with [Mailchimp Audiences](https://chimpmatic.com).
+Automatically add your Contact Form 7 submissions to predetermined lists in Mailchimp, using Mailchimp's latest API.
+This Contact Form 7 Extension for Mailchimp supports multiple contact forms, mailing lists and API Keys.

+Marketing professionals love Contact Form 7 Extension For Mailchimp for many reasons.
+It’s easy to set up and very flexible.
+If you don’t have an email marketing solution in place, this plugin is a good place to start harnessing the power of this marketing strategy and Mailchimp.

+The best form of engagement is direct email contact with your readers.
+This begins with your visitors making contact through your website contact form and this is where the Wordpress Contact Form 7 plugin will help you.

+Contact Form 7 & [Mailchimp Integration](https://chimpmatic.com/faqs) that gives you the flexibility to easily grow your Mailchimp audience lists via your Contact Form 7 form submitals.

 > <strong>Extension For Mailchimp Support</strong><br>
 > Active support is not always provided for the <a href="https://chimpmatic.com/help/contact-form-7-mailchimp-extension" rel="friend">Contact Form 7 Mailchimp Extension</a> on the WordPress.org forums.
 One-on-one LIVE CHAT support is available to users who visit the <a href="https://chimpmatic.com/contact" rel="friend">Mailchimp Extension developer</a>.